What Triggers Chocolate Cravings? Here’s the Surprising Truth

 • Foods high in sugar

-• Foods that are highly palatable (tasty)
+• Highly palatable foods (tasty)

 So why am I constantly craving chocolate?

-If you are constantly craving chocolate then it’s like both emotional eating and also physical, nutritional deprivation.
+If you are constantly craving chocolate, then it’s like both emotional eating and also physical, nutritional deprivation.

 How to Curb Chocolate Cravings